 Each age division will typically form either 1-2 summer teams, however if there is enough interest we will attempt to field enough teams to meet the interest.
 If there are more players interested than can be accommodated in Glebe, we will refer players to other leagues that have space available.
 Every effort will be made to place all players who wish to play summer ball on a team.
 While we try to include as many players as possible, it can be necessary to release players.
 Usually this will be due to numbers, for example 17 registrants which is too many for one team but not enough for two.

 The following is a summary of the fall program – additional information is on the Fall page.
-The Fall Ball program begins in mid August and for most divisions runs until mid-October.
-Teams play a 10-12 game schedule and there are playoffs in every division except T-Ball and Rookies.
-Every player receives a team shirt and ball cap.
+The Fall Ball program begins in mid August and usually runs until mid-October.
+Teams play a 10-12 game schedule and year by year the divisions offered depend on demand and the number of volunteers.

 The goal of fall ball is to provide a safe, fun, developmental environment for players, coaches and umpires.
 All players are assigned to a team – there are no “tryouts” – only sort out evaluations which help form fair and balanced teams as much as possible.
 Players are asked to attend one evaluation session so that their skill level can be assessed.
 Our programs are tiered into two levels at in the major and junior divisons.